 The law provides criminal penalties for corruption by officials, and the government implemented the law effectively.
 There were no reports of government corruption during the year.

-Corruption: An inquiry into allegations of large-scale corruption at the Northern Ireland Assembly (Stormont) concerning renewable energy incentive payments, which led to the collapse of the Northern Ireland government in January 2017, was ongoing.
+Corruption: An inquiry continued into allegations of large-scale corruption in the Northern Ireland Assembly (Stormont) concerning renewable energy incentive payments which led to the collapse of the Northern Ireland government in 2017.

 Financial Disclosure: All MPs are required to disclose their financial interests.
 The Register of Members’ Interests was available online and updated regularly.
 These public disclosures include paid employment, property ownership, shareholdings in public or private companies, and other interests that “might reasonably be thought to influence” the member in any way.
 The Scottish Parliament, the National Assembly for Wales, the Northern Ireland Assembly, and the Bermudian Parliament have similar codes of conduct for members.
 The ministerial code issued by the Prime Minister’s Office sets standards of conduct, including on the disclosure of gifts and travel.
-The national government publishes the names, grades, job titles, and annual pay rates for most civil servants with salaries greater than 150,000 pounds ($195,000).
-Government departments publish the business expenses of and hospitality received by their most senior officials.
+The national government publishes the names, grades, job titles, and annual pay rates for most civil servants with salaries greater than 150,000 pounds ($190,000).
+Government departments publish the business expenses of their most senior officials and hospitality received by them.

 Section 5.
 Governmental Attitude Regarding International and Nongovernmental Investigation of Alleged Abuses of Human Rights